It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 What are they going to say?

-Oh, but I gotta go.
+Oh, I got to go.

 I get too fired up here.

-We'll do a little more cop stuff, and then we'll move to, oh, what 2015?
+We'll do a little more cop stuff, and then we'll move to, oh, what, 2015?

 What you can expect in 2015, maybe.